hoverbike1/TOTK-Mods-collection/README.md

 - Graphics - **Shadows** : changes the resolution of shadows.
 256 and 512 would increase GPU performance a lot.
-1024 being vanilla resolution, it is useless by default, but it can fix some graphical issues on certain setups but some people reported infinite loading with it.
+1024 being vanilla resolution, it is useless by default, but it can fix some graphical issues on certain setups but some people reported infinite loading with it on 1.1.1 version of the game.

   <div>
     <a href="https://imgsli.com/MTc5MTM1">